FastEndpoints/FastEndpoints/README.md

             Price = req.Price
         };

-        return ctx.SendAsync(res);
+        return SendAsync(res);
     }
 }
 ```

-that's it. all of your `Endpoint` definitions are automatically discovered on app startup and routes are automatically mapped.
+that's it. all of your `Endpoint` definitions are automatically discovered on app startup and routes automatically mapped.

 # Stay tuned...